 Advantages of Silicon Carbide Armor

-- High hardness and lightweight for superior ballistic protection without extra bulk
+- High hardness and lightweight for superior ballistic protection

 - Excellent multi-hit resistance against rifle rounds and shrapnel